The Ultimate Guide to Pour-Over Coffee: Techniques, Tips, and Tricks

 This is the initial stage of pre-wetting your grounds, where you first introduce hot water to the coffee grounds.
 The goal is to saturate all the coffee grounds evenly, which allows the coffee to release carbon dioxide.
 This is the “bloom” effect.

 Typically, the amount of water used in this stage is twice or thrice the weight of the coffee.
-For instance, if you’re using 20 grams of coffee, you’ll want to use 40–60 grams of water for the bloom.
-The bloom should last for 30 to 45 seconds and cover the whole coffee bed.
+For instance, if you're using 20 grams of coffee, you'll want to use 40–60 grams of water for the bloom.
+The bloom should last 30 to 45 seconds and cover the whole coffee bed.

 #2.
 The Pour